kimiashaban/kimiashaban.github.io/_teaching/2024-winter.md

 location: "Waterloo, Canada"
 ---

-I was be a TA for CO 430 / CS 768 in the upcoming Winter 2024 term.
+I was a TA for CO 430 / CS 768 in the Winter 2024 term.
 I graded assignments and examinations, held bi-weekly office hours and proctored.